 The Scottish deerhound is an athletic, affectionate and loyal dog breed.
 Among the tallest of all breeds, the deerhound is long and lean with a physique much like that of a greyhound.
-The breed is known as the "Royal Dog of Scotland" and was once described by Sir Walter Scott as "the most perfect creature of Heaven."
+The breed dates back to the 16th century and is known as the "Royal Dog of Scotland."
+It was once described by 18th-century famed Scottish author and historian Sir Walter Scott as "the most perfect creature of heaven."
 Deerhound enthusiasts can tell you how rewarding it is to have one of these dogs.
 With their playfulness and gentle dispositions, they make delightful companions and can be a great family pet.

 Height: 30 to 32 inches (males); 28 inches and up (females)